Installing Polynote

 To change any of the default configuration, you’ll need to copy the included config-template.yml

-, and uncomment the sections you’d like to change.
+file to config.yml, and uncomment the sections you’d like to change.
 Check out the template itself for more information.

 Run